 Until now we have discussed only two types of variables (see "Methods") depending on where they are declared:

-Local variables – these are the variables declared in the body of some method (or block).
+Local variables – these are the variables declared in the body of some method (or code block).

-Parameters – these are the variables in the list of parameters, which one method can have.
+Parameters – these are the variables in the list of parameters of a method.

-In C# a third type of variable exists, called field or instance variable.
+In C#, a third type of variable exists, called a field or instance variable.

-Fields are declared in the body of the class, outside the body of a single method or constructor.
+Fields are declared in the body of the class, but outside the body of methods and constructors.